Zioan vs Asana: Self-Hosted Workspace vs Cloud Project Management

 Where Zioan is stronger

-Zioan is stronger as a complete workspace — it replaces not just Asana but also Slack, Notion, and your CRM.
-Built-in chat with calls, documents with version history, time tracking, CRM with guest portals, code snippets, and AI integration via MCP.
+Zioan is stronger as a complete workspace.
+It replaces not just Asana but also Slack, Notion, and your CRM.
+Built-in chat with calls, documents with version history, time tracking on all tasks, CRM with a guest portal, code snippets, and AI integration via MCP.
 Self-hosted means full data ownership and GDPR compliance.
 The one-time pricing model means your costs stay flat as your team grows.

 Pricing